DanNixon/PlayMusicCL/README.md

 To see all tracks in Spirit by Eluveitie: ```list Eluveitie Spirit```

-To add "...Of Fire, Wind and Wisdom" (in album Spirit) by Eluveitie to the queue: ```queue Eluvietie Spirit "...Of Fire, Wind and Wisdom"```
+To add "...Of Fire, Wind and Wisdom" (in album Spirit) by Eluveitie to the queue: ```queue Eluveitie Spirit "...Of Fire, Wind and Wisdom"```

 To see all playlists: ```list plist```